What is an email nurture sequence and how do I set one up?

 There are many ways to create an email nurture sequence.
 And it is important that you take into account the buyer journey when deciding to buy your services/products.

 All emails point towards your sales page or whatever your goal is.

 Here is a simple framework you can use right away when creating your first email nurture sequence.
+It all starts when you create an email, and another, and another.
+Before you know it you have a whole email nurture sequence.
 Feel free to adapt the timings and content to suit your industry.